misterclarity/misterclarity/exampleSite/content/english/blog/self-love-principles.md

 4\.
 Food has added value when self-prepared.
 The ritual before a meal can be as important as the meal itself.

 5\.
 Food is best enjoyed in peace.
 Ideally, no electronics should be in use, nor kept on the table.
-Reading is best done after rather than during a meal.
+Reading is best done after, rather than during, a meal.
 Soothing music in the background can be a good choice.

 6\.
 Whenever possible, meals should be eaten warm.
 Not hot, and not cold from the fridge.
 Room temperature is acceptable, though not ideal.